Roberth Björknesjö

-Roberth Björknesjö (born 30 April 1973 in Stockholm) is a Swedish football manager.
+Roberth Björknesjö (born 30 April 1973 in Stockholm) is a Swedish football manager, currently serving as the head coach of IFK Mariehamn in Veikkausliiga.
 He has been in charge of IF Brommapojkarna for several spells.

 In October 2024, while managing Viggbyholms IK, Björknesjö was hired by Allsvenskan team Djurgården as a caretaker manager for the remainder of the season.
 He took over Östers IF in 2025.